The 3 Steps You're Missing When Planning Anything—Including Sermon Prep

 The mistake we make is to envision our tasks being done when we’re at our most energetic and productive.

-We fail to account for our personal energy “traffic jams” and “peak shopping hours” when we have to work at sub-optimal energy levels so tasks take longer and demand more from us.
+We fail to account for our personal energy “traffic jams” and “peak shopping hours” when we have to work at sub-optimal energy levels, making tasks take longer and demanding more energy.

 For example, if you’re a morning person but the “traffic jams” of morning meetings means sermon prep waits until evening, that prep will probably take more time and effort, and deplete your energy faster.

-Take into account, then, whether your task will actually be done when you’re at your best—or less than that.
+Take into account, then, whether your task will actually be done when you’re at your best, or less than that and how you could make that better.

 3. Envision the task when things go “wrong” (aka real life)

-Note: That question isn’t what might go wrong but what will.
+Note: That isn’t about what might go wrong but what will.

-When we plan for the tasks ahead, we tend to envision the time the task requires when it goes perfectly and under ideal conditions.
+When we plan for the tasks ahead, we imagine it going perfectly and under ideal conditions.

 Reality tells us that from road construction to trains, to forgetting items at the store, to searching for those darned candelabras, the unexpected always happens and adds hours to “the best laid plans.”